lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

 * 10 points: source code is in `csci112_spring2023/labs/lab5` directory.

 ## Go beyond
-* Implement subtraction, multipliication, and division for your floating point numbers.
+* Implement subtraction, multiplication, and division for your floating point numbers.
 * Have `scan_float_pt_t` return an integer indicating the success or failure of reading in a `float_pt_t`.
 The value `0` should indicate success.